spatialos/gdk-for-unity/docs/content/ecs/component-generation.md

 This struct contains the following fields:

   * the public property `uint ComponentId` to read the component ID of this component as defined in schemalang
-  * the public property `BlittableBool DirtyBit` used internally to identify whether a component update needs to be sent to the SpatialOS Runtime
+  * the private fields `byte dirtyBits{i}`, which represents a bitmask used internally to identify whether a component field needs to be replicated to the SpatialOS runtime.

 Additionally, for each field defined in your schema file, the generated C# struct creates:

   * a private field corresponding to the field defined in schemalang
   * a public property that can be used for reading and writing the value of this field.
-Changing the value of this property makes sure that `DirtyBit` is set to `true`.
+Changing the value of this property sets the corresponding `dirtyBit` to true.

 The struct also contains the following methods:
 ```csharp